Do I really want to be a writer?

 “Freelancer.
 I work for myself,” he said.

-He explained he makes $300 for a page of copy.
+He explained that he makes $300 per page of copy.
 300 words.
 A dollar a word.

 “How long do you take to do that?”
 I asked.